Production Licences

 Issued only as the result of invited, competitive bidding during well-defined licensing rounds |

-Bids for open-door production licences can be made at any time for any number of whole blocks (12' longitude by 10' latitude) up to a total of 30 contiguous blocks in any one licence.
+Bids for open-door production licences are currently closed but can be made for any number of whole blocks (12' longitude by 10' latitude) up to a total of 30 contiguous blocks in any one licence.
 The applicant is free to determine the size and shape of the area bid for.
 There is no limit to the number of licences (each of up to 30 blocks) that can be applied for at any time. |

 Work programmes |